layer5io/istio-service-mesh-workshop/lab-1/README.md

 ## <a name="3"></a> 3 - Adding more nodes to the cluster

-Now let us add more nodes to our cluster.
-You are free to add as many instances as you want by clicking the `ADD NEW INSTANCE` button on the left.
-For the purpose of this workshop let us add 2 more instances.
+We will build a 3-node cluster.
+Add two more instances by clicking the `ADD NEW INSTANCE` button on the left.

 ![](img/more_nodes.png)

-On each of the instances let us first update the DNS settings, as before:
+On each of the instances, first update the DNS settings, as before:
 ```sh
 echo "nameserver 8.8.8.8" >> /etc/resolv.conf
 ```
+### Join new nodes to the cluster

-Now we can make the new nodes join the kubernetes cluster by using `kubeadm join` we have made a note from earlier by running that command on each of the nodes:
+Now we can make the new nodes join the Kubernetes cluster by executing the `kubeadm join` you previously copied and saved.
+Run that command on each of the two new nodes:
 ```sh
 kubeadm join --token 0c6e9e.607906dbdcacbf64 192.168.0.8:6443 --discovery-token-ca-cert-hash sha256:b8116ec1b224d82983b10353498d222f6f2e8fcbdf5d1075b4eece0f37df5896
 ```